-Perfect Hedge Definition
+Perfect Hedge - Explained

 A perfect hedge refers to a position which an investor undertakes to eliminate the risk of an existing position, or a position which eliminates every market risk from a portfolio.
 In a bid to be a perfect hedge, a position must have a 100% inverse correlation to the first position.
 Thus, the perfect is rare to find.

 A common instance of a near-perfect hedge will be an investor making use of a combination of opposing options and held stock positions to self-insure against losses in the stock position.
 The disadvantage of this strategy is its limitation to the upside stock position potential.
 Moreover, hedge maintenance has a cost that grows eventually.
 So even when a perfect hedge can be built utilizing futures, options, and other derivatives, investors utilize them for specific periods of time as against ongoing protection.